jameslecao/assignments/CISC191/W1/Assignment-2.md

 #2 - I would perform a frequency analysis of a website by taking the text from the website and use the methos getWord frequency.
 As long as I set the text into parameters the getWordFrequency works, I should be able to get the word frequenct no problem.

-#3 -  Challenges I struggled with was understanding how to do the case sensitive in my code as well as .
+#3 -  Challenges I struggled with was understanding how to do the case sensitive in my code.

 #4 - https://www.loom.com/share/aebe4bc9c9204968ba4040bfdf984600